 No Shred of Evidence

-This historical mystery is a hardcover edition that was published by William Morrow on February 16, 2016 and has 336 pages.
+historical mystery that was published by William Morrow on February 16, 2016 and has 336 pages.

 Explore it on Goodreads or Amazon.

-Other books by this author which I have reviewed include An Impartial Witness, A Lonely Death, A Bitter Truth, The Confession, An Unmarked Grave, The Walnut Tree, Proof of Guilt, A Question of Honor, An Unwilling Accomplice, Hunting Shadows, A Pattern of Lies, A Fine Summer's Day, The Shattered Tree, Racing the Devil
+Other books by this author which I have reviewed include An Impartial Witness, A Lonely Death, A Bitter Truth, The Confession, An Unmarked Grave, The Walnut Tree, Proof of Guilt, A Question of Honor, An Unwilling Accomplice, Hunting Shadows, A Pattern of Lies, A Fine Summer's Day, The Shattered Tree, Racing the Devil, A Casualty of War

 Eighteenth in the Inspector Ian Rutledge historical mystery series and revolving around an inspector suffering from PTSD.
 This story takes place in Cornwall in the fall of 1920.